-Flow rate: 1.0 mL per minute (the retention time of glycyrrhizic acid is about 12 minutes).
+Flow rate: 1.0 mL/min. (the retention time of glycyrrhizic acid is about 12 minutes.)

-System performance: When the procedure is run with $10 \mu L$ of the standard solution under the above operating conditions, the number of theoretical plates and the symmetry factor of the peak of glycyrrhizic acid are not less than 5000 and not more than 1.5, respectively.
+System performance: When the procedure is run with 10 μ L of the standard solution under the above operating conditions, the number of theoretical plates and the symmetry factor of the peak of glycyrrhizic acid are not less than 5000 and not more than 1.5%, respectively.